 We will prove convergence results for important classes of MDPs.
-An environment is said to be a {\bf deterministic environment} if for any state $s$ and chosen action $a$, the reward and subsequent state $s'$ are given by two (unknown) deterministic functions $r = r(s,a)$ and $s' = g(s,a)$.
-Many natural environments are deterministic.
-For example, in \citet{sutton2018reinforcement}, environments Tic-Tac-Toe, Gridworld, Golf, Windy Gridworld, and Cliff Walking are all deterministic.
-Moreover, many natural environments with continuous state and action spaces are deterministic, such as the Mujoco robotic locomotion environments \citep{todorov2012mujoco}.
-Thus the class of deterministic environments is a large and important special case of environments.
+For any MDP, define the MDP graph as follows: the nodes of the graph are the MDP states; there is a directed link from state $s$ to $s'$ if there exists an action $a$ such that $p(s'|s,a) > 0$.

-We say an environment is Stochastic Feed-Forward (SFF) if a state cannot be revisited within any episode.
-More precisely, the MDP is {\bf Stochastic Feed-Forward (SFF)} if its MDP graph has no cycles, that is, the MDP graph is a Directed Acyclic Graph (DAG).
-Note that transitions are permitted to be stochastic in a SFF MDP.
+We say an environment is {\bf Stochastic Feed-Forward (SFF)} if a state cannot be revisited within any episode.
+More precisely, the MDP is SFF if its MDP graph has no cycles.
+Note that transitions are permitted to be stochastic.
 SFF environments occur naturally in practice.
-For example, the Blackjack environment in \citet{sutton2018reinforcement} is SFF.

-We say an MDP is Optimal Policy Feed-Forward (OPFF) if the directed graph engendered by the optimal policies is acyclic.
+For example, the Blackjack environment, studied in detail in \citet{sutton2018reinforcement}, is SFF.
+We say an environment is {\bf Optimal Policy Feed-Forward (OPFF)} if under any optimal policy a state is never re-visited.